fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 [2021-12-03 15:49:12 +0100] critical/cli: Config validation failed.
 Re-run with 'icinga2 daemon -C' after fixing the config.
 ```

-The output shows that there is a syntax error in the file **host_os.conf**.
+The output shows that there is an error in the file **host_os.conf**.
 The line 3 is marked with wavy line, indicating that something is wrong here.
 Experts like you immediately recognize that the equal sign (=) between the string **address** and **192.168.0.188** is missing.
 After fixing this typo, lets run the command again:

 ```
 sudo icinga2 daemon -C